GSG-G8/applicants-system/README.md

 ## Application Deployment

-we us Heroku Platform to deploy our website
+we will use `Heroku` Platform to deploy our website.

 ## Database Schema :file_cabinet:
 ![](https://i.imgur.com/YfOXq7Y.png)